by Mitch Anthony

 Mitch is a sought-after expert for the media, and a regular columnist for Financial Advisor magazine.
 His columns have appeared on CBS MarketWatch and in the Journal of Financial Planning.
-His original comic strip “Stanley Brambles, CFG (Certified Financial Guru)” has appeared monthly in the print edition of Research magazine.
+His original comic strip “Stanley Brambles, CFG (Certified Financial Guru)”appears monthly in the print edition of Research magazine.
 Mitch is also host of the daily radio feature, The Daily Dose, heard on over 100 radio stations nationwide.

 Mitch is also the author of many groundbreaking books for advisors and consumers, including perennial bestseller StorySelling for Financial Advisors, cited by “Financial Advisor” magazine as the number one “must-read” book for financial professionals.
 Mitch’s other books include The New Retirementality (now in its 4th edition), From the Boiler Room to the Living Room, Your Clients for Life, Your Client’s Story, and The Financial Lit-Kit: The Cash in the Hat, The Bean is Not Green, and Where Did the Money Go?.
 For information on these books and more resources, click here.
-Contact Mitch at email@example.com.
+Contact Mitch at [email protected].